Posts Tagged ‘disk’

 - Diskpart.exe (or diskpar.exe on versions of Windows previous to 2003) creates aligned partitions on Windows systems.
 Diskpart cannot be used to realign a previously created partition, only to create new correctly aligned partitions.

 - MBRScan/MBRAlign from NetApp can report on and realign existing virtual disks on a VMware ESX server.
-Also a nifty PowerShell script from NetApp to find if your partitions are aligned: http://communities.netapp.com/docs/DOC-6175
+Also a nifty PowerShell script from NetApp to find if your partitions are aligned: https://communities.netapp.com/docs/DOC-6175

 - vOptimizer from Vizioncore can report on and realign existing virtual disks.